128technology/docs/docs/plugin_sip_alg.md

 * Static IP mappings
 * Services for making inbound and outbound calls
-* Additional changes to the SDP to enable SIP inter working
+* Additional changes to the SDP to enable SIP interworking

 :::important
-The 128T sip-alg function currently only supports a scenario whereby all the SIP endpoints on the private network communicate via a SIP enabled PBX device.
+The 128T sip-alg function only supports a scenario whereby all the SIP endpoints on the private network communicate via a SIP enabled PBX device.
 :::

 The following configuration shows an example of what the configuration for a single PBX device would look like: